TheSharkhead2/Knapsack_Problem/README.md

 Which can be found in the [dpFunctions.jl](src/dpFuctions.jl) file.
 Though, it is all here so you don't really have to go there if you don't want to.

-## Finding a Solution
+## Finding a Solution (Not Dynamic Programming)

-Note from after getting halfway through this: this isn't a dynamic programming solution, but it should work, so I will implement this as a reference.
+Note from after getting halfway through this: **this isn't a dynamic programming** solution, but it should work, so I will implement this as a reference.

 I am going to start trying to find a solution by first creating an environment for the situation.
 I think I am going to need the knapsack, various objects, and a way to put objects into the knapsack.